When you want to play outside with your children, you have dozens of parks to choose from in and around Champaign-Urbana

 Take a quick drive through any portion of Champaign, Urbana, Savoy, Mahomet and many other towns nearby and you will see green space and playground equipment every few minutes.
 We are fortunate to have so many parks and playgrounds to choose from when we want to head outside with our children to move our bodies, get fresh air and have some fun.

-Update: Outdoor playgrounds reopened with restrictions as of 6/26/2020 when Illinois entered Phase 4.
-Be sure to follow all current Champaign County Public Health District recommendations including those for group size, social distancing, and mask wearing.
-Since outdoor play equipment is not cleaned or sanitized, some families may decide to avoid playgrounds — for more info about area parks without playgrounds, head over here.
+Update: Be sure to follow all current Champaign County Public Health District recommendations including those for group size, social distancing, and mask wearing when visiting playgrounds.
+For more info about area parks without playgrounds, head over here.

 According to a 2018 clinical report shared by the American Academy of Pediatrics, “children need to develop a variety of skill sets to optimize their development and manage toxic stress.”
 Play helps regulate the body’s stress response.
 Outdoor play, specifically, gives the opportunity to improve sensory integration skills, and physical play (like you find on a playground) promotes an active lifestyle and many opportunities to hone social skills while playing among other children.

 We love so many parks and playgrounds around Champaign-Urbana and want to share them with you!

 Below we break down many of our favorite parks by town.
 Click on the name of the park to expand the information about that facility.
 We also include outdoor playspaces and generally great places to spend time together outside as a family.